coala/documentation/Users/Install.rst

     go to the bottom on the docker setup.

-This page will run you through the installation of coala without docker. coala currently supports Linux and Windows, and is known to work on OS X (meaning we do not have continuous integration for it but it works).
+This page will run you through the installation of coala without docker. coala currently supports Linux, Windows and OS X.

 Installing Python and Pip
 --------------------------